tayhym/mlops/README.md

-Based on book and code from Practical MLOps, Operationalizing Machine Learning Models Noah et al
+This is based on book and code from Practical MLOps, Operationalizing Machine Learning Models Noah et al